 - The Foundation will upload and attach transcripts to the student’s application as they are received.

-- Uploaded transcripts will be viewable under the “My Dashboard” tab in your account.
+- Uploaded transcripts will be viewable under the “My Application” tab in your account.

 - Reported directly on the student’s official high school transcripts by a school staff member